cloudmesh/cloudmesh-volume/README.md

 * Volume migrate - Migrate volume to a new host - Xin

-Description: Migrate volume from one vm to another vm within the same region, service or provider.
-Or migrate volume from one vm to another vm between different regions, services or providers.
+Migrate volume from one vm to another vm within the same region, service or provider.
+Migrate volume from one vm to another vm between different regions, services or providers.

 ```
     volume migrate NAME FVM TVM